nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### Listing Orderlines in an Order `list og/`
-Listing the orderlines in a specified order.
+Listing the orderlines from a specific order.

 Format: `list og/ oid/[ORDER_ID]`